The 2022 Open Art Competition & Selling Exhibition

 We have a panel of esteemed judges, including category judges from the sponsors.
 Find out more about our 2022 judges

 Artists’ work that is selected for the final judging stage will form an exclusive selling exhibition at Broadway Museum & Art Gallery on the High Street in Broadway from 21st – 30th October 2022, open daily from 10am – 4:30pm.
 Entry to the exhibition (and museum) is free.
-This beautiful Broadway landmark is in prime position in the village, with very good passing foot traffic.
+This beautiful Broadway landmark is in prime position in the village.
 The exhibition will be displayed over 2 floors of professional gallery space in this stunning 17th Century former coaching inn.

 Terms:

-- There is no theme to adhere to
+• There was no theme to adhere to

-- Anyone over the age of 16 can enter
+• Anyone over the age of 16 could enter

-- All entries qualify for the main prize (any medium)
+• All entries qualified for the main prize (any medium)

-- Unlimited entries permitted, however only one entry per artist can progress to the finals and exhibition (to increase the number of artists represented in the exhibition).
+• Unlimited entries were permittedhowever only one entry per artist can progress to the finals and exhibition (to increase the number of artists represented in the exhibition).

-- You can submit multiple entries for the same prize category
+• You could submit multiple entries for the same prize category

-- The maximum size for all indoor artwork is 1 metre x 1 metre (to include any frame)
+• The maximum size for all indoor artwork was 1 metre x 1 metre (to include any frame)

-*Prize for Best Entry from a Local Artist: Amy McLelland and Eaton Fine Art are proud to sponsor the prize for ‘Best Entry from a Local Artist’ with the prize of two weeks of coveted exhibition space inside their two-floor popular high street gallery in Solihull.
+*Prize for Best Entry from a Local Artist: Amy McLelland and EFA Gallery are proud to sponsor the prize for ‘Best Entry from a Local Artist’ with the prize of two weeks of coveted exhibition space.
 The winning artist will have several pieces listed for sale online, social media marketing campaigns carried out to promote their work, and most importantly, specially curated display space on the gallery walls for up to two weeks.
 To qualify for this prize, artists must reside in Worcestershire, Warwickshire, Gloucestershire or the West Midlands.

 Frequently Asked Questions